+Dear Merseymike, You wrote “I speak for myself and no-one else.”
+That’s what I was questioning, if you speak for yourself why did you write ‘we liberals’ and do liberal Christians believe the Bible is simply a product of man as you say?
 In my view of course the Bible was written by men but although it contains for example history, parable, prophesy, poetry as well, it also contains the words and teachings of Jesus and of course written that it is by impartation from God by His Spirit.
 So then in this way it is not dependent on men’s… Read more »

 Dear Dave Rowett, You wrote..
 “I would humbly point out that the logic of that is that the gulf between God’s foolishness and humanity’s complete stupidity is even wider.
 This has to be one of the most abused texts in the Christian canon — privileging non-sense (and not in the Zen understanding) over wisdom (another good OT theme), encouraging the rejection of reason (ironic in a faith which alleges fidelity to the Logos), rather than being allowed its proper purpose of reminding us of the limits of human reasoning powers.”
 If you mean what the scripture says about the issue… Read more »

 Poor Alan seems to think that either all conservatives must sin or no conservatives have sinned.